Sensory Stimulation for Intellectual Disability

 The trial requires participants to avoid using pain relievers, NSAIDs (non-steroidal anti-inflammatory drugs), caffeine, illicit substances, and alcohol for 24 hours before the procedures and during the study.
 If you are taking opioids, NSAIDs, gabapentin, or pregabalin regularly, you cannot participate in the trial.

-Is sensory stimulation safe for individuals with intellectual disabilities?
+What prior data suggests that this sensory stimulation method is safe for individuals with intellectual disability?

 Zenaide MN Quezado, M.D.